Lombiq/Git-hg-Mirror-Daemon/Readme.md

 This is needed on the server as well as locally if you want to test mirroring.

 1. Install [TortoiseHg](https://tortoisehg.bitbucket.io/download/index.html); [v5.0.2](https://www.mercurial-scm.org/release/tortoisehg/windows/tortoisehg-5.0.2-x64.msi) is tested, newer may work too.
-2. Install [Git](https://git-scm.com/); [v2.30.1](https://github.com/git-for-windows/git/releases/download/v2.12.1.windows.1/Git-2.12.1-64-bit.exe) is tested, newer may work too (if you have GitExtensions already installed, you can skip this step).
+2. Install [Git](https://git-scm.com/); [v2.30.1](https://github.com/git-for-windows/git/releases/download/v2.12.1.windows.1/Git-2.12.1-64-bit.exe) is tested, newer may work too.
 During installation select the option "Use Git from the Windows Command Prompt"; everything else can be the default.

 ## Installation on the server